BillionShields/ChatGPT-Saver/README.md

 # ChatGPT Saver (C)2023 by SZ @ X3EM

-I asked ChatGPT to write a ChatGPT Saver! lol. :)
+“This morning, I asked ChatGPT to save itself!
+You may be surprised by what happened next!

+This is the code it wrote: Introducing ChatGPT Saver!
+Lol. 😊

 Install it as a bookmarklet [ChatGPT Saver](ChatGPT%20Saver.url).